mhorpheus/test/DFIR-Threat-Intel.md

 - be crystal clear on what do you expect as the outcome,
 - be clear what is an expected response timeframe,
 	- in case of a tight time limitations, clearly express expectations: what kind of information, when and where should be provided by TI/RE analyst: eg. you have a call with a client at 15:00 UTC and you need any updated TI can provide on the current state, but under no circumstances you can not be left without any status update from TI/RE team,
-- provide feedback to TI/RE team so they know whether what was provided was indeed what you need:
+- provide feedback to TI/RE team so they know whether the information or deliverable provided was indeed what you need:
 	- always acknowledge receiving/reading/seeing findings,
-	- if result is sufficient, make sure to inform TI/RE analyst about it so they are not working further on this topic,
+	- if the result is sufficient, make sure to inform TI/RE analyst about it so they are not working further on this topic,
-	- if result does not meet your expectation make sure to clarify what do you need (eg. more details or you wanted something totally different).
+	- if the result does not meet your expectation make sure to clarify what do you need (eg. more details or you wanted something totally different).

 Other important points:
 - when TI is joined to a Slack channel they perform a quick Triage:
-	- intention is to perform a quick attribution based on what IR team provides and thus help with remediation,
+	- the goal of the XFTI triage is to perform a quick attribution based on what IR team provides and thus help with remediation,
-	- automatically done by assigned TI Analyst,
+	- XFTI triage is automatically performed by assigned TI Analyst and XFIR do not need to request for it,
-	- is not billed to a Client.
+	- XFTI triage time is not billed to a Client.
 - If you believe that cooperation between XFIR and XFTI teams is not working in your case, reach out to XFTI managers to address any problems (contacts listed [above](#XFTI-Contact-Points)).

 ## Requesting RE Support for Malware Analysis